FackJox/foxlabs-creative/docs/testing/components/service-components.md

 - **Edge Cases**: Tests ensure components handle minimal data, missing data, and other edge cases gracefully
 - **Cursor Behavior**: Verifies that all interactive elements update the custom cursor correctly

 All service components are tested with both complete and minimal data to ensure they handle all scenarios gracefully.
 Integration tests validate that components work well together and maintain proper behavior when combined on service detail pages.

+## 3. Implemented Components

+### 3.1 ServiceBenefits Component

+The `ServiceBenefits` component displays a list of benefits for a service.
+It handles three different states:

+1. **Benefits Available**: Displays a visually appealing list of benefits with animations
+2. **Empty Benefits Array**: Shows a fallback message when an empty array is provided
+3. **Null/Undefined Benefits**: Shows the same fallback message when benefits are null or undefined

+#### Test Coverage

+The `ServiceBenefits` component tests verify:

+- Proper rendering of benefits when provided
+- Proper handling of empty benefits array
+- Proper handling of null benefits
+- Proper handling of undefined benefits
+- Correct rendering of single benefit
+- Proper rendering of benefits with special characters
+- Proper rendering of benefits with very long text
+- Handling a large number of benefits (20 items)

+### 3.2 ServiceItem Component

+The `ServiceItem` component displays a card for an individual service with:

+1. **Title**: The service title displayed prominently
+2. **Description (Optional)**: Shown only when the `detailed` prop is true
+3. **Animation**: Entrance and hover animations using Framer Motion
+4. **Cursor Interaction**: Changes cursor text on hover using the custom cursor

+#### Test Coverage

+The `ServiceItem` component tests verify:

+- Rendering with all fields (title and description)
+- Rendering with minimal fields (title only)
+- Showing description only when detailed prop is true
+- Applying dark mode styling when darkMode prop is true
+- Setting cursor text on mouse enter and clearing on mouse leave
+- Proper rendering of animation properties

+### 3.3 Design Patterns

+Both components follow these key design patterns:

+1. **Responsive Design**: Mobile-first with appropriate text sizing for different screens
+2. **Accessibility**: Proper semantic HTML and ARIA attributes
+3. **Brutalist Design**: Following the RAW/STUDIO aesthetic
+4. **Animation**: Consistent use of Framer Motion for animations
+5. **Conditional Rendering**: Proper handling of optional data
+6. **Clear Error States**: Fallback UI for missing data